0xNasa/0xNasa/README.md

 ⚙️ Founder / Operator | 🚀 0 -> 1 Focus

-I work with select founders, teams, and operators on new products, new business units, and high-stakes transitions where momentum matters.
+I work with select founders, teams, and operators on new products, new business units, and high-stakes transitions.

-> I help teams apply first principles, clear systems, fast shipping. <br>
 > Built two startups that have been acquired (one solo): metasports.gg and djinn.app <br>
-> Sectors with experience depth: IP Entertainment (Anime, Comics, Gaming), Fintech, Blockchain.
+> Sectors with experience depth: IP Entertainment (Anime, Comics, Gaming), Fintech, Blockchain, Content Production, 0-1 Growth.

 Currently: Select Consulting; and AI Pilled -> Agentic Building (Claude Code/Codex, Memory Research, x402 applications, Swarms and Harnesses!)